The Wheels of Time PC-90 Piggy-Packer

-After many (very enjoyable) hours of research and design, Wheels of Time is pleased to announce a late Feb.
-2012 arrival of the Piggy-Packer.
+Wheels of Time is pleased to announce a second batch of our popular Piggy-Packer.
 The Wheels of Time PC-90 Piggy-Packer is a highly detailed and historically accurate model based on the FWD Wagner / Raygo Wagner PC-90.
-It’s perfect for your intermodal scene (1968 to the present), fully decorated and ready to add to your model railroad layout or diorama.
+It’s perfect for your intermodal scene from 1968 to the present, fully decorated and ready to add to your model railroad layout or diorama.
 Read a brief history of this interesting machine on the Wheels of Time blog.

 Download the Piggy-Packer Product Details & Item Numbers Brochure (PDF), or scroll down for an item list.